maniyar2jaimin/gardenia_project/README.md

 # gardenia_project

-This code is taken from the winmers code of competitiom here is the original repository have a look https://github.com/benedekrozemberczki/AV_Ultimate_Student_Hunt
+This code is taken from the winners code of competitiom here is the original repository have a look https://github.com/benedekrozemberczki/AV_Ultimate_Student_Hunt

 This repository is created for the final project submitted for Exploratory Data Analytics course.
 I only made some chages original work is not mine.